aws/chalice/docs/source/topics/events.rst

 You can configure a Lambda function to be invoked whenever messages are published to an Amazon Kinesis data stream.
-To configure this, use the :meth:`Chalice.on_kinesis_message` decorator and provide the name of the Kinesis stream.
+To configure this, use the :meth:`Chalice.on_kinesis_record` decorator and provide the name of the Kinesis stream.

 The :class:`KinesisEvent` that is passed in as the ``event`` argument